 This is my first ever Blog post!

-In this post: I will give a brief introduction, talk tax withholding, share my Investopedia Advisor Insights (one question is about investing in Marijuana), and I will recap what happened in the markets this week.
+In this post: I will give a brief introduction, talk tax withholding, and share my Investopedia Advisor Insights (one question is about investing in Marijuana).

 I plan on providing my own personal thoughts and ideas about personal finance, investing, and the economy, as well as other topics of interest.
 My main goal is to speak to Millennials that are looking to better themselves in life and money.

 Each week, I will recap the markets and talk about any pressing topics, but will also share with you my insights from my writing on other websites.